LSC-UBA/OpenEP/Readme.md

 - (In preparation) "The role of damage in reversible electroporation optimization: theory and experiments in a vegetable model".
 Authors: M. Marino et al. 2019.
 - (Under review) "OpenEP: an open source electrical-thermal simulator for electroporation-based treatments".
 Scientific Reports, Nature.
 Authors: M. Marino, E. Luján, E. Mocskos, G. Marshall.
 2019.
-- "Towards an optimal doseresponse relationship in gene electrotransfer protocols".
+- "Towards an optimal dose-response relationship in gene electrotransfer protocols".
 Electrochimica Acta.
 E. Luján, M. Marino, N. Olaiz, G. Marshall.
 2019.

 This code implements the standard electroporation model used in scientific publications such as: